I finally decided to invest in a high-end manual coffee grinder and in doing so, go further down the rabbit hole in pursuit of that perfect cup.

 To adjust grind size, there's a thumb screw at the top which you loosen, which lets you adjust the size wheel.
 It features near stepless adjustment.
 The size adjustment wheel has a resolution of 50 subdivisions per revolution, useful for espresso brewing.
 I had 3 problems when adjusting grind size:

 - Turning the wheel clockwise causes the M47 to produce a finer grind.
 Turning anti-clockwise produces a coarser grind.
-I felt that it would have been more intuitive if it were the other way around instead - where anticlockwise made the grind finer and clockwise coarser.
-This is apparently standard in high-end grinders though.
+I felt that it would have been more intuitive if it were the other way around instead but this is standard in the industry.

 - The manual didn't have any suggestions on what settings to use for various brewing methods.
 This is a surprising omission, since Kinu's competitors had this information on their websites.
 First, turn clockwise until the wheel no longer moves - this is the 0 point.
 You'll see M47 users describe their grind settings with a number such as 4.5, which is 4 and a half revolutions from the 0 point, which you adjust by turning anticlockwise.
 Higher settings = coarser grinds.
 I found the /r/coffee subreddit really useful as there are numerous posts on which settings to use.